Encoding Strategies for Long-Term LearningEncoding Strategies for Long-Term Learning - students learning in classroom

 • The Critical Importance of Retrieval for Learning (Karpicke & Roediger, 2008)

 • While focused on retrieval, this paper demonstrates how encoding and retrieval interact.
-The research shows that retrieval practice produces better retention than elaborative studying, highlighting the importance of active processing over passive review.
+The research shows that retrieval practise produces better retention than elaborative studying, highlighting the importance of active processing over passive review.

 3 Research-Backed Encoding Strategies for Stronger Learning